 Note: This post was shared in this Slate.com article on how to respond to children’s negative emotions, by Melinda Moyer.

-3-Step Guide to Positive Discipline: A.C.T.
-(Acknowledge, Connect, Teach) instead of REact
+3-Step Guide to Positive Parenting: Respond (A.C.T.: Acknowledge, Connect, Teach) instead of Reacting

 Step One: Acknowledge Your Child’s Feelings

-The first step in changing your child’s behavior is to be empathetic with what they are going through.
+The first step in changing your child’s behavior (to positive discipline) is to be empathetic with what they are going through.
 To do that in a concrete way, we first Acknowledge what they are feeling.

 Acknowledgment of emotion a keystone of positive parenting.